Today’s article looks at the rise in popularity of the Husky Pitbull Mix.

 Sadly both Huskies and Pitbulls are more than usually afflicted with eyesight problems.

-Approximately 10% of Huskies are thought to have eye problems, in particular cataracts.
+Around 10% of Huskies are thought to have eye problems, in particular cataracts.
+A cause of blindness in pet dogs.

 Finding a healthy Pitbull cross Husky puppy

-Luckily, responsible breeders routinely screen their dogs for joint and eye problems these days, and should be happy to provide the results if you ask for them.
+Luckily, good breeders screen their dogs for joint and eye problems these days.

 Will a Pitbull Husky fit in with my family?